 - High-waisted shorts – Either in denim or cotton.

 - 2 pairs of long, loose, pants in lightweight fabric (a.k.a. pajama-style pants) – Many backpackers buy those cheap “elephant pants” you see everywhere, but I have a very strong feeling those are made in exploitative conditions.
-Instead, I suggest MATTER Prints, Par en Par, or Ziran’s silk lotus pants.
+Instead, I suggest MATTER Prints, Par en Par, Forsythia, or Ziran’s silk petal pants.